What is Zoning?

 What does Zoning By-law do?

 Municipalities in Ontario have official plans, which set out the long range vision for the city.
-The zoning by-law is a tool to implement the official plan by regulating the development of land.
-It divides the city into ‘zones’ and includes regulations for what can be built in each zone.
+The zoning by-law is a tool to help implement the official plan by regulating the development of land.
+It assigns 'zones' to areas of the city and includes regulations for what can be built in each zone.
 If a proposed development does not conform to the zoning by-law, the City can refuse to issue a building permit.
 You can learn more here.

 The London Plan is the city’s new Official Plan, which outlines a vision for what London will look like in the future.
 The new zoning by-law is will help us achieve that vision.
 The London Plan was approved by Council and the Ministry in 2016 following engagement with thousands of Londoners.